Chained tickerplant and RDB for kdb+tick

 There are a number of occasions when an additional tickerplant would be useful – but it’s overkill to have a full parallel installation.
-A chained tickerplant subscribes to the master tickerplant and receives updates like any other subscriber, and then serves that data to its subscribers in turn.
-Unlike the master tickerplant, it doesn’t keep its own log.
+A chained tickerplant subscribes to the primary tickerplant and receives updates like any other subscriber, and then serves that data to its subscribers in turn.
+Unlike the primary tickerplant, it doesn’t keep its own log.

-Having a second tickerplant allows keeping ordinary users safely away from the master tickerplant – the master tickerplant can be set up to allow only specific connections – and all other subscribers would have to go to the chained tickerplant.
+Having a second tickerplant allows keeping ordinary users safely away from the primary tickerplant – the primary tickerplant can be set up to allow only specific connections – and all other subscribers would have to go to the chained tickerplant.

 Start a chained tickerplant from port 5010 with bulk updates.

 $ q chainedtick.q :5010 -p 5110 -t 1000